This article discusses a lot of the fun things to do in Pismo Beach, California!

 Yet, my husband and I have never stayed in the area.
 And, you know me.
 I am obsessed with checking out every stretch of the California Coast.
 That is why we decided to add Pismo to our end-of-year vacation.

 I am glad we did since our feelings for the area grew.
 We had a grandiose time and I am ready to share the best things to do in Pismo Beach.

 Please note: This article contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link.
 Of course, this comes at no extra cost to you and helps me to keep offering solid information to readers.

 First, let me tell you the city gets its name from the Pismo clam, a mollusk common in the area.
 So, if you visit, get ready to go on a clam chowder frenzy.

 But, there is much more!
-Get ready for sand dunes, bluffs, butterflies, sea caves and hikes.
+You will run out of fingers and toes if you try to count all the Pismo Beach attractions!
+Get ready for sand dunes, bluffs, butterflies, sea caves, and hikes.
 I am spilling the beans on the things to do in Pismo Beach.

 Drive on the Oceano Sand Dunes SVRA

 Yes, you read that right.
 The Oceano Dunes State Vehicular Recreational Area (SVRA) is one of the few places in California where the public is allowed to drive their own vehicles on the beach.
 That fact makes this area very popular.